To All Who Are Considering Joining

 If you fail to obey everything the RCG minister instructs you to do (which is all that Pack teaches), you will either be told you have a bad attitude and you need to repent, or you will be told you are not, and have never been, converted and hence never received God's Spirit.
 In the latter case, you will have to be re-baptized or you will be put out.

 If you are baptized and you ever leave RCG, or are disfellowshipped, the teaching is that there will be no more opportunity for salvation for you because you have already had your "one and only chance" or calling (through Dave Pack and "the only Church in which Christ is now working").
-If you don't repent and come back to RCG, the only thing you have to look forward to they tell you is the Great Tribulation and the Lake of Fire.
+If you don't repent and come back to RCG, according to them, the only thing you have to look forward to is the Great Tribulation and the Lake of Fire.

-You will also learn that obedient members in Restored Church of God will "be taken to a place of safety" before the Great Tribulation (which is what many other Armstrong groups teach), but if you have not been faithful you will be "left to suffer the horrors" and perhaps even the wrath of God.
+You will also learn that obedient members in Restored Church of God will "be taken to a place of safety" before the Great Tribulation (which is what Worldwide Church of God taught, and now many of the other splinter groups), but if you have not been faithful you will be "left to suffer the horrors" and perhaps even the wrath of God.
 (Also read: Philadelphia Church of God and the Place of Safety which includes some logical questions that will help us see that none of these "churches of God" will be "fleeing to a place of safety.")

 These are fear tactics and lies and we show on many places on our site that Christ will never forsake those who have accepted and trusted in Him as their personal Savior.